-I am a big fun of apps!
-Both as an apps developer and as a smartphone user started way before the days it was even called a smart phone.
+I am a big fan of apps!
+Both as an apps developer and as a smartphone user started way before the days it was even called a smartphone.
 I own several phones with all possible operating systems and never miss a chance to install any new app I encounter.
-I may be a major factor in the total 2011 downloads number in appstores:)
+I may be a major factor in the total 2011 downloads number in app stores:)

-To answer the question above I want to see if we can somehow establish our beliefs on some rationale that is at least discuss-able.
-Or in other words, at least something to help the ones who are highly invested in it to be able to get a good night sleep calmly.
+To answer the question above I want to see if we can somehow establish our beliefs on some rationale that is at least discussable.
+Or in other words, at least something to help the ones who are highly invested in it to be able to get a good night’s sleep calmly.

 So if we follow this line of thought then we can predict two trends in the apps world for the near future: